Ted Egan

-Edward Joseph Egan (born 6 July 1932) is an Australian folk musician and a former public servant who served as Administrator of the Northern Territory from 2003 to 2007.
+Edward Joseph Egan (6 July 1932 – 4 December 2025) was an Australian folk singer and public servant who served as Administrator of the Northern Territory from 2003 to 2007.

-Early life
+Early life and education

 Egan was born in Coburg, Victoria, and was educated at Parade College.
-He moved to the Northern Territory in 1949 at the age of 16 in search of work and adventure.
-In his early career with the Department of Aboriginal Affairs he was mainly in the bush and engaged in jobs such as stockwork and crocodile hunting while employed as a patrol officer and reserve superintendent.
+He moved to the Northern Territory in 1949 at the age of 16.

+In his early career with the Department of Aboriginal Affairs he was engaged in jobs such as stockwork and crocodile hunting while employed as a patrol officer and reserve superintendent.
 Later he was a teacher at bush schools.
-He was a member of the first National Reconciliation Council.

 Egan was the sole teacher at the Newcastle Waters Station in 1965 and was stranded at the property for six weeks when the creek flooded.
 During this time, no supplies were able to be delivered, so Egan had to hunt for animals such as bush turkey for food.
 He later returned to the station in 2012 for the book launch of Middle of Everywhere about life in the area.

+In the late 1960s he worked for the new Office of Aboriginal Affairs and was one of the voices that led to the creation of NAIDOC Week.
+He later became a member of the first National Council for Aboriginal Reconciliation.

 Music career

-Egan began recording in 1969 with "Drinkers of the Northern Territory" and has released 30 albums, mostly themed around outback life, history and Aboriginal people.
+Egan began recording in 1969 with "Drinkers of the Northern Territory", which enjoyed considerable local popularity.
+He subsequently released 30 albums, mostly themed around outback life, history and Aboriginal people.

-Egan wrote the "Gurindji Blues" in 1969 with Vincent Lingiari during the Wave Hill walk-off.
-Egan says he was moved to write "Gurindji Blues" after he heard Peter Nixon, then Minister for the Interior, say in parliament that if the Gurindji wanted land, they should save up and buy it, like any other Australian.
-Nixon also gets a mention in the song.
+Egan wrote the song "Gurindji Blues" in 1969 with Vincent Lingiari during the Wave Hill walk-off.
+Egan said he was moved to write the song after hearing Peter Nixon, then Minister for the Interior, say in parliament that if the Gurindji people wanted land, they should save up and buy it like any other Australian.
+Nixon was also mentioned in the song.

+Egan was a regular performer at the National Folk Festival and received a lifetime achievement award there in 2015.